Andreea-c30/LFAF_Labs/reports/Lab4_Report.md

                 new_grammar[nt] = sorted(new_productions)
 ```

-Finally, it returns the updated grammar as the new_grammar dictionary
+&ensp;&ensp;&ensp;Finally, it is returned the updated grammar as the new_grammar dictionary

 4. The method remove_nonproductive() - removes non-productive symbols from the grammar.

-Indentify the productive symbols and adds it to a set in order to eliminate further the nonproductive symbols
+&ensp;&ensp;&ensp;It is indentified the productive symbols and is added it to a set in order to eliminate further the nonproductive symbols

 ```
 productive = set()
         for nt, prods in grammar.items():